efazHossain/NYC-Taxi-Fare-Prediction/README.md

 * Define: Ideally, the model should reflect the data that is contained in the sample_submission.csv file or at least close to it.
 And to do so, we need to train a model or models in this case.
   * Input / Output:
       * Input: train.csv, test.csv
-      * Output: submission.csv - a 2 x X .csv file that contains the key (date-time) and fare_amount in USD.
+      * Output: submission.csv - a 2x2 .csv file that contains the key (date-time) and fare_amount in USD.
   * Models:
     * Used Linear Regression -> predict the value of the taxi fare based upon past data
     * Used GradientBoostingRegressor -> calculate the difference between the trained model and past models in order to train a weak model to fit the difference, or in better words, a residual.